OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/materials/UsdPreviewSurface.md

       <b>Float</b> <i>bindable</i>
       <br>
       default: 0.0
-      <p class="scene-class-comments">The opacitythreshold input is useful for creating geometric cut-outs based on the opacity input. a value of 0.0 indicates that no masking is applied to the opacity input, while a value greater than 0.0 indicates that rendering of the surface is limited to the areas where the opacity is greater or equal to that value.</p>
+      <p class="scene-class-comments">The opacityThreshold input is useful for creating geometric cut-outs based on the opacity input.
+A value of 0.0 indicates that no masking is applied to the opacity input, while a value greater than 0.0 indicates that rendering of the surface is limited to the areas where the opacity is greater or equal to that value.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.opacityThreshold.images data=site.data.user-reference.scene-objects.materials.UsdPreviewSurface-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.opacityThreshold.videos data=site.data.user-reference.scene-objects.materials.UsdPreviewSurface-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.opacityThreshold.links heading=4-%}